18F/tts-buy-cloud-support-services/solicitation_documents/RFQ.md

 For each personnel:

-* 3+ years of experience designing and developing business applications or other software
+* 3+ years of experience or demonstrable senior experience designing and developing business applications or other software

 * Experience working in a team environment applying XP methods (such as pairing and test-driven development) and agile practices (such as Scrum or Kanban)